Ailss/pnr/README.md

 ------------------------------------------
 cd src
 make
-./pnr.elf [the blif file]
+./pnr.elf [the blif file]  <--binary/--char>

+Update:
+Now users can choose binary/char format for output.

 The "stderr" output is the text format of the routing logic
-The "stdout" output is the binary foramt of the routing logic
+The "stdout" output is the binary/char foramt of the routing logic

 Hint: If you don't know how to save the stdout or stderr to a file, please google "linux I/O Redirection" or "linux Redirection"